garystafford/productcatalogservice/README.md

-# Modify Google Microservice productcatalogservice to use DynamoDB
+# productcatalogservice using DynamoDB
+Modified Google Microservice `productcatalogservice` to use DynamoDB.
 See [`dynamodb-json-demo`](https://github.com/garystafford/dynamodb-json-demo) GitHub project for DynamoDB-related files.
 Build the CloudFormation stack, then run the Python script to write products to DynamoDB from JSON file.

 ## Commands
 ### Build and Test